submariner-io/enhancements/submariner/ipsec-cert-issuer.md

 all deployments will fail security assessment in most environments which have to comply with a pre-existing security policy and rules on using VPNs in general and IPSEC in particular.

-In order to comply the following minimum enhancement that needs to be implemented is the use of X509 certificates per Gateway.
+In order to comply the minimum enhancement that needs to be implemented is the use of X509 certificates per Gateway.
 This will require the introduction of a Certificate Authority (CA) that's capable of signing Certificate Signing Requests (CSRs) for Gateways in the `ClusterSet`.
 This CA will be serviced by a Syncer that will act as a proxy between the Certificate